 - Offline extent backups are the most simple, since nothing is needed beyond clean shutdown and file copy.
 However, since these must be taken when the repository is shut down, they are not suitable for systems that must be available 24x7. - Online extent snapshots require the most effort to setup, since checkpoints must be suspended for the entire duration of the file copy.
-Since file copy is limited only by throughput of the physical disks, for large repositories that are in use 24x7, online extent backups will have the smallest impact on availability and on performance.
-They will also be much faster to restore than full backups. - ▶ Full backups are convenient to run in highly-available systems that are not shut down regularly.
+Since file copy is limited only by throughput of the physical disks, for large repositories that are in heavy use 24x7, online extent backups should have the smallest impact on availability and on performance.
+They may also be faster to restore than full backups. - Full backups are convenient to run in highly-available systems that are not shut down regularly.
 However, backup execution places load on the system, and should be avoided during periods of heavy system use.
-Restore from full backup will also take much longer than offline or online extent backups. - Backups made using fullBackup methods have other uses; restoring these backup files can be used to change the number of extents, redistribute objects among extents, or reduce the size of extent files.
-Full backups can be written directly in compressed form, for the most efficient storage of the resulting backups. - ▶ Secure backups include both digitally signed backups, and backups that are encrypted as well as signed.
+Restore from full backup will also take longer than offline or online extent backups.

+Backups made using fullBackup methods have other uses; restoring these backup files can be used to change the number of extents, redistribute objects among extents, or reduce the size of extent files, and with the availability of transaction logs, can be restored to allow full or partial recovery from some kinds of corruption.
+Full backups can be written directly in compressed form, for the most efficient storage of the resulting backups.

+• Secure backups include both digitally signed backups, and backups that are encrypted as well as signed.
 Different methods are used to create and restore these backups, but otherwise they are similar to full backups.